 recreation in one place.

-world-class art museums like the Mori Art Museum and the National Art Center Tokyo.
-Whether you're clubbing,
+A lively and cosmopolitan district, Roppongi is renowned for its vibrant nightlife, luxury shopping, and world-class art museums like the Mori Art Museum and the National Art Center Tokyo.
+Whether you're clubbing, enjoying rooftop bars, or visiting cultural hotspots, Roppongi offers something for everyone in the heart of Tokyo.

 ⭐ teamLab Borderless: An awe-inspiring